EricZinda/InductorHtn/readme.md

 If you're using a command line generator of some sort, just change to the directory where things got built and run `runtests` on the commandline in your operating system of choice.

 To run the Python tests:
-	Make sure Python 3.x is on your path
+1. Make sure Python 3.x is on your path
-	Make sure the indhtnpy.dll that gets built is on your path get to the /src/Python directory
+2. Make sure the indhtnpy.dll that gets built is on your path
+3. Get to the /src/Python directory
-	run "python PythonUsage.py"
+4. Run "python PythonUsage.py"
-	Look at the source for PythonUsage.py for basic usage instructions
+5. Look at the source for PythonUsage.py for basic usage instructions

 ### Xcode